SteelCompendium/data-gen/Rules/Director Reference.md

 - Spent on a Hero's turn or when they take damage
 	- No Action required
 - Regain [[#Recovery Value]] Stamina (1/3 Max)
+- No upper limit
+- Can be awarded to individual Hero or to group as a whole

 *Also see:*
 - *[[Draw Steel Rules#HERO TOKENS|Draw Steel Rules: Hero Tokens]]*